KeyanSong/431-2018/slides/postclass/README.md

 # Material Posted By Dr. Love After the Final Class of 431

+## Quiz 2 is due on 2018-12-11 at 5 PM.

+- All of the information you need (including the link to the Google Form) is at the [Quiz 2 home page](https://github.com/THOMASELOVE/431-2018/tree/master/quizzes/quiz02).
+Let us know at `431-help` if you have any questions.
+- You should know your grade on Quiz 2 by 5 PM on 2018-12-14.

 ## Course Evaluations

 PLEASE complete a [course evaluation for 431](https://webapps.case.edu/courseevals/) by visiting https://webapps.case.edu/courseevals/ before 2018-12-19.